(12/19/2020 c)

 Hunting is all guess, imagination and wild conjecture.

 I wish just one man was here.
-There is danger investigating alone.

 I always pack gauze and ointment.

-What would I say if I saw them, if they saw me seeing them?
+What would I say if I saw them,

-with abandonment.
-They should have attended to
+They should have attended to their blood pressure,

-their blood pressure, the faulty heart, the lure of pills,
+the faulty heart, the lure of pills,

-the second chances that were last chances.
+the second chances were last chances.

-That I take their deaths personal.
-Crueler still,
+That I take their deaths personally.

-to tell them what I’ve done since they left.
+to tell them what I’ve done since they left:

-All those Mai Tais, the faux honeymoon in Vegas,
+all those Mai Tais, the faux honeymoon in Vegas,

 in Mexico, the lovers and one-night stands,